Sono Motors

 My Role

-I worked as a Senior UI Designer, leading the visual direction of the HMI and guiding the UI team in the construction of a shared visual language for Sono Sion.
+I worked as a Senior UI Designer, leading the visual direction of the HMI and guiding the UI team in building a shared visual language for Sono Sion.

 Context